pr222/flipping-tile/src/components/some-tiles/README.md

 ## Attributes

+### disabled
+When disabled card displays with faced opacity and do not respond to keypresses.

+Default value: undefined.

+### hidden
+Hides the card, leaving only the border where the card is placed.

+Default value: undefined.

 ### faceup
-Displays which part of the card that is facing the viewer at a given moment.

-### hidden
-Hides the side of the card that is not facing up at the moment.
+When defined it displays the front part of the card faced up for the viewer.

-Default values: `hidden` for the part frontSide and `faceup` for the part backSide.
+Default value: undefined.

 ## Methods